Mary's Song: The First Christmas Carol

-I have heard well meaning people, even Christians, say "Christmas is about giving," or "Christmas is for children."
+I have heard well-meaning people, even Christians, say "Christmas is about giving," or "Christmas is for children."
 First of all, Christmas is not for children.
 The Angel who proclaimed the Messiah's birth to the shepherds in the fields said, "I bring you good tidings of great joy which will be to all people" (Luke 2:10).
-If Christmas is only about or for Children, then the world is in trouble (which it is) because the adult's hearts are not on glorifying Christ, but building a lust for things in their kids.
-If adults only serve their kids at Christmas, the kids will be greedy.
+If Christmas is only about or for children, then the world is in trouble (which it is) because the adult hearts are not on glorifying Christ, but building a lust for things in their kids.
 Giving is good if it is an overflow of our love and joy in the God we praise.
 There are many people who give out of the spiritual abundance of their hearts, and the resources God has given to them, to those in need, or as an act of love to someone special to them.
-Many, in fact most, Christians included, have gone the way of the cultural norm and just buy, buy, buy, and give, give, give, because it is what is expected.
+Many, in fact, most (Christians included), have gone the way of the cultural norm and just buy, buy, buy, and give, give, give, because it is what is expected.
 Christmas has lost its meaning.
 They might try to fit Christ in like you would an impromptu guest at the Christmas meal and offer a spare chair.
 "Oh Hi Jesus, we just so happen to have one extra chair left for you."
 Or we throw in a birthday cake for Jesus after the madness of opening gifts just to "remember what Christmas is all about."
 I did this with my kids and shame on me.
-We did read the passages and talk some about the Christmas story; we went to church; went to or participated in pageants; but we were caught up more in the commercialism, and we gave Christ a polite nod with a cake or reading a verse.
+We did read the passages and talk some about the Christmas story; we went to church; went to or participated in pageants, but we were caught up more in the commercialism, and we gave Christ a polite nod with a cake or reading a verse.
 We fit him in to appease our guilt.
 We were deceived into thinking we were magnifying the Lord when we were magnifying primarily the secular Christmas.
 The world thinks December 25th is a day of wonder.
-Then next morning, the kids are bored and fighting and Mom and Dad are haggard and worrying about the credit card bills.
+The next morning, the kids are bored and fighting and Mom and Dad are haggard and worrying about the credit card bills.

 Christmas is about magnifying the Lord, who left His throne in heaven, and all the privileges He possessed there, and came down as a human baby, a baby who would remain sinless, and was destined to die on a cross for all mankind, that someday we might join Him in heaven.